sarahciston/codingcare/posts/0critintro.md

 To move from the "transformer" model architecture to trans*formative tech and technocraft means to acknowledge the requisite entanglement of community building and [critical sociotechnical systems].
 It means knowing the material we are transforming — by sharing in it, speaking nearby, walking beside, realizing what of it constitutes us or supports us.

-This work is about trans\*lation and trans\*formation.
-It wants to imagine trans\*formers otherwise, at a slant — for queerer systems (queer as in fuck you, as in QueerOS, as in queer-enough).
+This work is about trans\*lation and trans\*formation and trans\*gression.[^hooksTransgress] It wants to imagine trans\*formers otherwise, at a slant — for queerer systems (queer as in fuck you, as in QueerOS, as in queer-enough).

+[^hooksTransgress]: As in "teaching that enables transgressions – a movement against and beyond boundaries." @hooksTeachingTransgressEducation1994

 >"queer as [in] being about the self that is at odds with everything around it and has to invent, create and find a place to speak, and to thrive and to live"
 >>—bell hooks